e-ReadMe/pokeemerald-expansion-dig/README.md

 # about this particular fork

-this is my place to muck around, but also am attempting to make my own mod, with digimon. i'm just ripping off nova red.
+this is my place to muck around, but also am attempting to make my own mod, with digimon. i'm just copying nova red.

 *credits*
 emerald-expansion, obv.